- Where do I apply?

 - Don't wait until the town has taken your house for back taxes.
 It might be too late.

-- Call or write to Pine Tree Legal Assistance if you need help or have more questions.
+- Call Pine Tree Legal Assistance if you need help or have more questions.